Society through the Lens of the DigitalBeginn: 31. Mai 17, 13:30 Uhr | Ende: 02. Jun 17, 13:30 Uhr | Schloss Herrenhausen

 Dr. Cornelius Puschmann, Hans-Bredow-Institute Hamburg, Germany

 The conference consists of ten sessions in which renowned experts analyse how digitization is reflected and made sense of in politics, the economy, media and science itself.
-A display of technological demonstrations offers an opportunity for exchange with scientists from STEM fields and developers, while young scientists will present their research in lightning talks, poster sessions and discussion groups.
+Technological demonstrations offer an opportunity for exchange with scientists from STEM fields and developers, while young scientists will present their research in lightning talks, poster sessions and discussion groups.
 The program for the Herrenhausen Conference on "Society through the Lens of the Digital" can be found in the column on the right.